cs3org/OCM-API/README.md

 In both cases, when the share is a folder and the receiver accesses a resource within the share, it SHOULD append its relative path to that URL.

+Additionally, if `protocol.<protocolname>.permissions` include `mfa-enforced`, the receiving host MUST ensure that the user accessing the resource has been authenticated with MFA.

 ### Share Deletion
 A `"SHARE_ACCEPTED"` notification followed by a `"SHARE_UNSHARED"` notification is equivalent to a `"SHARE_DECLINED"` notification.